How to Fix BHDrvx64.sys BSOD Error on Windows 10/11?

 Command Prompt-sfc/scannow

-4. SFC scan will now automatically search for the corrupted files and repair them.
+4. The SFC scan will automatically find and repair corrupted files.

-5. Wait for the scanning process to get complete.
+5. Wait until the scanning process is complete.

-Note: [Do not perform any other action while the scanning is in process]
+Note: [Do not perform any other actions while the scan is running.]

-3. Then on the cmd panel execute DISM by typing DISM /Online /Cleanup-Image /RestoreHealth command and hit Enter.
+3. Type the command DISM /Online /Cleanup-Image /RestoreHealth and press Enter.

 Run the DISM commands to repair the Windows operating system